delta-io/delta/.github/PULL_REQUEST_TEMPLATE.md

 **PR Author should check the checkboxes below before merging.**

-- [ ] All open points are addressed and tracked via issues
-- [ ] Close the issue if this PR resolves the issue (e.g. close #〇〇)
+- If this PR resolves an issue be sure to include "Resolves #XXX" to correctly link and close the issue upon merging.